adobe/aio-cli-plugin-aem-rde/README.md

 3. Run `aio aem:rde:install --help ` for help about a specific command.
 4. Run `aio aem:rde:status` to see if the configured environment can be accessed.

+Only if `inspect` topic is enabled.
+5. Run `aio aem:rde:inspect --help` to see if the inspect command can be accessed.
+6. Run `aio aem:rde:inspect:logs` to see if the authorization with the set token works.

 ## Running unit tests

 1. Run `npm run test`

 This both runs the mocha-based unit tests as well as produces a test report table at the end.
-A more detailed test report can be found in the `coverage/index.thml` file.
+A more detailed test report can be found in the `coverage/index.html` file.

 ## Steps for testing local modifications